Flow-Scanner/lightning-flow-scanner-core/readme.md

    npm run test
    ```

-5. Test as local dependency:
+5. Test as local dependency(Optional):
    To test changes to the core module in the VS Code extension or SF CLI plugin locally, run:

    ```bash